Welcome to the BT Blog

 A while back, we shared a blog about bridal gown alterations.
 With the spring and summer season upon us, it felt like time to update and remind you about what you need to know, and consider when you've purchased a gown that may need to be altered.

 We've never met a bride who wanted an ill-fitted gown... not once.
 You search, you set up Pinterest boards, you take screenshots and you try on possibilities until you hear The Love Theme from Romeo and Juliet and you make a purchase.
 According to The Knot, most gowns will need some sort of adjustment or alteration and the scope will depend on how many alterations, what kind of altering, where you purchased your gown, and the timeline/scheduling of your tailor/seamstress.

 KEy Things to Remember

-> Altering a wedding gown is a process.
+> Altering any garment is a process.
 A seamstress is literally fitting a gown to your body.
 She's molding the dress's structure, shaping the fabric and making sure that dress looks like it was custom made just for you.
 Getting the perfect fit rarely happens with just one fitting.
 It's a process that takes tweaking and retweaking.

 > Alterations take time...
 The average bride will have between 3 - 5 fittings based on the intricacies of the gown and types of alterations.
 Sometimes there are more than half a dozen fittings.
 You'll want to plan on making those trips to try on your gown, be pinned in again based on new adjustments, try it on with your shoes and veil, and so on.
 It is not an easy job.
 It's surgery.
 Seamstresses are, in some cases, taking your dress apart and putting it back together.